ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 A review of the measurement postulate will be provided so it is not a prerequisite.

+The book Quantum Computation and Quantum Information
+{% cite nielsen_chuang_2010 %} has the necessary background
+that is required for much of this post.

 ### Software tools
 We will use Pennylane from Xanadu to run code we write.
 It is an easy to use library and has an excellent documentation